-State 4-H Horse Show Orientation Meeting Guidelines
+State 4-H Horse Show Code of Conduct and Orientation Program Meeting Guidelines

 Each youth and parent must sign that they have received and have discussed proper conduct, rules and regulations of the State 4-H Horse Show prior to the entry deadline.
 Failure to sign the Orientation Report Form will result in entries being returned and the youth will not be allowed to participate in the show for that year.
 It is also highly recommended that agents and leaders hold a rules and regulations meeting just prior to the State 4-H Horse Show to further impart the necessity of following the stated rules and to answer any questions.